Introduction

 Auditing in social sciences: detect bias by for instance sending two CVs one with English name other with Arabic name.
 This is a kind of outside-in (probing) transparency.
 (It has drawbacks in social science because it can cause side-effects & is wasting time & money of the ones being audited) Forms of auditing, translated into auditing algorithms:

 1. Code auditing: Reddit opens its algorithm; except one part, the one that prevents spammers.
-Solution is of course a 3rd party escrow to scrutinize an algorithm.
+Solution is of course a 3rd party escrow to scrutinise an algorithm.
 However, it is hard to understand the code.

 1. Noninvasive user audit.
 Asking users about their experience; actual user interaction.
 Problem: how to sample the behaviours?